SarahSquyres/regexTutorial/gist-template.md

 # Regex Tutorial: Matching URL

 Regular expressions, or regex, are useful for dynamic string searches.
-Where methods and if statements fall short, regex can get the job done.
+Where methods and IF statements fall short, regex can get the job done.

 For instance, if we need to match a username, a regex such as this may come in handy: